kermitt2/entity-fishing/doc/build.rst

         - https://science-miner.s3.amazonaws.com/entity-fishing/0.0.5/db-fa.zip (1.8 GB)

-MacOS is not officially supported and should not be used for production.
-For convenience, we still make available the MacOS data version ``0.0.3`` corresponding to the Wikidata and Wikipedia dumps from mid-2018.
-Although outdated and Arabic not available, they are still compatible with the *entity-fishing* version ``0.0.4`` and ``0.0.5`` and could be used for test/development.
+MacOS is officially not supported and should not be used for production.
+For convenience, we still make available the MacOS data version ``0.0.3`` corresponding to the Wikidata and Wikipedia dumps from mid-2018 (Intel architecture).
+Although outdated and many languages not available, they are still compatible with the *entity-fishing* version ``0.0.4`` and ``0.0.5`` and could be used for test/development.
 However, we strongly recommend to use the Linux version for any serious works.

     **MacOS**